Aneal07/Aneal07/README.md

 Let’s connect and build something amazing together! 🌍✨

 ### 🚀 What I'm Up To:
-I am currently refining my skills in the **MERN** (MongoDB, Express.js, React.js, Node.js) stack and exploring backend development with Insomnia and Postman.
+I am refining my skills in the **MERN** (MongoDB, Express.js, React.js, Node.js) stack and exploring backend development with Insomnia and Postman.

 ### 🌐 I Like Teaming Up:
 I thrive in collaborative environments, whether crafting visually stunning websites or delving into backend challenges.